Fayetteville Angels (Arkansas baseball): 1936 to 1939: Arkansas-Missouri League

 Local journalist and newspaper writer Walter J. Lemke wrote a column called "Angel Food" in the Northwest Arkansas Times.
 The Lemke column covered the Fayetteville Angels team.
 In 1952, Lemke wrote the book The Fayetteville Angels, or, Why Baseball is Our National Pastime: being A History of the Arkansas-Missouri League about the Fayetteville Angels and the other Fayetteville minor league teams that played between 1934 and 1940.
 Lemke established the Department of Journalism at the University of Arkansas in 1928.
 In his honor, the university named the department the Walter J. Lemke Department of Journalism in 1988.

 The 1938 Fayetteville Angels advanced to the Arkansas–Missouri League playoffs.
 The Angels ended the regular season with a record of 66–53, placing third in the regular season standings.
 Cliff Knox served as the Fayetteville manager as the Angels ended the season 9.0 games behind the first place Neosho Yankees.
-In the first round of the four-team playoffs, the Carthage Pirates defeated Fayetteville 3 games to 1 enroute to winning the league championship.
+In the first round of the four-team playoffs, the Carthage Pirates defeated Fayetteville 3 games to 1 en route to winning the league championship.

 The 1938 season was the final professional season for Fayetteville player/manager Cliff Knox at age 38.
 A catcher, Knox had played briefly with the Pittsburgh Pirates in 1922.
 With the Angles in 1938, Knox appeared in 100 games, playing catcher in 86 games.
-He hit .326 with a .395 OBP, hitting 17 home runs with 84 RBI and14 stolen bases.
+He hit .326 with a .395 OBP, hitting 17 home runs with 84 RBI and 14 stolen bases.
 After his final minor league season, Knox returned to his farm in rural Oskaloosa, Iowa.
 Knox had started farming in 1936 and he would farm through 1965.
 Knox also began officiating Iowa school football and baseball contests throughout the state.
 He then advanced to being a collegiate football and basketball official, serving as a football official for the 1951 Sugar Bowl.
 From 1954 to 1961, Knox coached the baseball team at William Penn College.
 In emergency situation, Knox coached the 1956–57 William Penn College basketball team, compiling a 5–16 record and was an assistant coach for the 1956 football team.